pupiaguayo/marvelsearcher/README.md

 # Marvel Searcher

-Project for the Leniolabs Bootcamp.
  A Hero Searcher using the API provided by Marvel.

 ## Authors